What Can Football Learn From Ice Hockey?

 It's conceivable that fans would at least think twice about player bookings and dismissals if they could get a first person perspective of the vitriol EPL referee's experience.

 The NHL is home to many testosterone fueled gargantuan enforcers, however, issues where players show blatant disrespect for the officials are few and far between.
 While this is not exclusively due to the presence of cameras, it certainly helps provide a sympathetic perspective for the referees.

 On-Ice Disciplinary Action

 This next suggestion cannot be taken particularly seriously, but it's humorous if nothing else to at least consider.

-NHL is home to a host of ‘pests' or ‘agitators', look no further than former player Sean Avery or current aggravation specialist Steve Ott.
+NHL is home to a host of ‘pests' or ‘agitators', such as the retired Sean Avery or current aggravation specialist Steve Ott.

 These players make a career out of being ‘human splinters’ getting under the skin of the opposition’s best and most temperamental players.
 The equivalent within the EPL would have been Craig Bellamy in recent years or today's game Diego Costa.

 As a fan it is hard to stomach their behaviour.
 However, the likes of Ott and Avery regularly have to pay the price in the form of on-ice discipline.
 Imagine Costa has once again feigned injury or left a foot in but is now called upon to physically defend himself on the pitch against the likes of Robert Huth or Michail Antonio while other players and the referee stand by and watch.Mr Costa, can you please explain to the panel why you thought it necessary to attempt to remove the West Ham Keeper’s foot with this late tackle?”